 |LS:3003||Culturally Intelligent Leadership||1|

 Opportunity to learn legal analysis and argumentation, public performance; participation in University of Iowa Mock Trial Club; mock trial role preparation, tournament competition, and staging an annual club tournament.

 LS:1014 Pedagogy: Creating Collaborative Learning Environments 0-3 s.h.

 Enhancement of skills that lead to success in facilitating collaborative learning; helping skills, knowledge, and peer support to promote deeper reflection, learning, and application of content; use of collaborative activities and discussions to highlight concepts and skills, and individual reflection assignments to promote metacognition; led by UI Academic Support and Retention; for learning assistants in first semester of role.

 LS:1015 Learning Assistant Advanced Practicum 0-2 s.h.

 Opportunity to continue to develop skills in facilitating collaborative learning environments; application of pedagogy concepts to learning assistant experience; students facilitate activities in assigned lecture courses and reflect on their experience in advanced practicum sessions; topics include helping skills, metacognition, study strategies, diversity, equity, inclusion, and motivation in learning environments; exploration of problem solving and personal growth.
-Prerequisites: LS:1014.
-Requirements: acceptance to learning assistant program as a returning learning assistant.
+Requirements: LS:1014 and acceptance to learning assistant program as a returning learning assistant.